-While testosterone replacement therapy offers a number of benefits for those low T, it comes with a number of potential risks.
-In this article we will discuss the effects of low T as well as the evolution, benefits, and risks of TRT.
-Before wrapping up the article we will discuss the abuse of testosterone replacement therapy in the fitness community.
+While testosterone replacement therapy offers a number of benefits for those with low T, it comes with a number of potential risks.

-If you're on the higher end of the normal total testosterone level range (750-1000 ng/dL), this gradual decline shouldn't be a concern.
-If you're natural total testosterone levels are on the lower end (300-500 ng/dL), this decline could quickly push you in to the <300 ng/dL range, which is what the Endocrine Society considers the clinical threshold for a diagnosis of low testosterone.
+If you are on the higher end of the normal total testosterone level range (750-1000 ng/dL), this gradual decline should not be a concern.
+If you are natural total testosterone levels are on the lower end (300-500 ng/dL), this decline could quickly push you in to the <300 ng/dL range, which is what the Endocrine Society considers the clinical threshold for a diagnosis of low testosterone.

 - Physical appearance - lack or loss of muscle mass, increased fat accumulation, uneven fat distribution, lack or loss of facial and body hair, and/or swollen or tender breasts (gynecomastia)

 - Blood levels cholesterol level fluctuations, decreased red blood cell production, decreased hemoglobin, and/or mild anemia